Jon Huntsman Fast Facts

 September 3, 2014 - Huntsman tells the Deseret News he feels same-sex marriage across the country is "inevitable," and rules out another run for president in 2016.

-March 8, 2017 - Several senior administration officials tell CNN that Huntsman has accepted President Donald Trump's offer to serve as the next ambassador to Russia.
+July 18, 2017 - The White House announces that President Donald Trump has chosen Huntsman to be the US ambassador to Russia.

+September 28, 2017 - The Senate confirms Huntsman as ambassador to Russia.